scalacenter/advisoryboard/proposals/xxx-improve-sbt-learning-materials.md

 ## Proposer

-Proposed by Jon Pretty, Chairperson.
+Proposed by Lars Hupel, on behalf of Jon Pretty.

-FIXME: Need to decide whether I can make a proposal directly, or should go through a community representative.

 ## Abstract